sphinx-doc/sphinx/doc/usage/restructuredtext/domains.rst

 .. rst:directive:: .. envvar:: name

    Describes an environment variable that the documented code or program uses or defines.
-Referencable by :rst:role:`envvar`.
+Referenceable by :rst:role:`envvar`.

 .. rst:directive:: .. program:: name